-The Sheridan County Chamber of Commerce announced the recipients of the 2020 Awards of Excellence during its virtual Awards of Excellence program Feb.
-10.
+The Sheridan County Chamber of Commerce announced the recipients of the 2021 Awards of Excellence during its Awards of Excellence Lunch program Wednesday, Feb.
+9, 2022, at the Ramada Plaza Sheridan.

 The recipients were voted on by the membership via on-line ballot.